 How Much Do The Screenings Cost?

-Most of our screenings are FREE!
-Our free screenings include blood pressure, cholesterol, blood glucose, spirometry, and our vascular screening.
+All our screenings are FREE!
+Our free screenings include blood pressure, cholesterol, blood glucose, and spirometry.

 Are Appointments Required?